rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

     For things like SSH, HTTP/S, FTP, and more, it's actually recommended to add them to your firewall zone as *services*, and not as port numbers.
 I'll show you how that works below.
 That said, you still need to know how to open ports manually.

-\* For absolute beginners, HTTPS is basically (more or less) the same as HTTP, but encrypted.
+\* For absolute beginners, HTTPS is basically (more or less) the same as HTTP  but encrypted.

 ### Port management commands